Dfellner92/100FEinterviewQuestions/HTML_CSS.md

 The downsides to using a library include having to use a lot of classes and making the html "bulky".
 A lot of developers also rely heavily on libraries and this can make their custom styling skills diminish.

 ### Z index

+The Z index allows us to lay items on top of one another.
+Say a background takes up the entire screen despite being responsive; the Z-index will allow for the other components to be placed in front.